ryazh3nka/.dotfiles/README.md

 ```

 ### zsh
-export the `$ZDOTDIR` environment variable inside `/etc/zsh/zshenv` to declutter you home directory from *rc files. keep in mind that this applies to all users.
+export the `$ZDOTDIR` environment variable inside `/etc/zsh/zshenv` to declutter your home directory. keep in mind that this applies to all users.
 ```zsh
 export ZDOTDIR="$HOME"/.config/zsh
 ```